 Read more: What To Do After A Car Accident

-Evidence from the accident scene includes photographs, police reports, contact information of the eye witnesses, and details about weather and road conditions at the time of crash.
-The victim also has to provide evidence to prove the losses resulting from the accident, these include medical bills, car rental bills, vehicle repair costs, wage statements showing absence from work, and medical records that show diagnosis and treatment of accident related injuries.
-Apart from these two types of evidences, expert testimony is also used an important source of evidence in car accident cases.
+Evidence from the accident scene includes photographs, police reports, the contact information of the eyewitnesses, and details about weather and road conditions at the time of the crash.
+The victim also has to provide evidence to prove the losses resulting from the accident, these include medical bills, car rental bills, vehicle repair costs, wage statements showing absence from work, and medical records that show diagnosis and treatment of accident-related injuries.
+Apart from these two types of evidence, expert testimony is also used as an important source of evidence in car accident cases.
 There are various types of experts that can be used in a car accident case.
 In this post, we will discuss a few different experts that can provide testimony in a car accident case.

 Common Types of Experts